micahwoods/micahwoods.github.io/_posts/2020-06-29-radish-seedlings-after-fumigation.md

 I was surprised to see, scattered across the nursery, plants with big leaves that clearly were *not* creeping bentgrass.

 "What's that?"
-I asked, wondering how such plants could be growing if the soil had been fumigated?
+I asked, wondering how such plants could be growing if the soil had been fumigated.

 "It's a *daikon*," the greenkeeper told me.
 That's a big radish, [*Raphanus sativus* var. longipinnatus](https://en.wikipedia.org/wiki/Daikon).